bbrookfield/node-alexa-server/app_modules/alexa-Yamaha-Receiver/README.md

-# alexa-radiothermostat
+# alexa-Ymaha Receiver control

-This is a module for [node-alexa-server](https://github.com/bbrookfield/node-alexa-server) to integrate with [Radio Thermostats](http://www.radiothermostat.com/)
+This is a module for [node-alexa-server](https://github.com/bbrookfield/node-alexa-server) to integrate with most Yamaha receivers that have network capability.
+This skill sends a HTTP url that is evaluated by my  [EventGhost](https:www.eventghost.org) service running on my home PC.

 ####Getting started
 1. Make sure you have downloaded and setup your [node-alexa-server](https://github.com/bbrookfield/node-alexa-server)